Xebarter/tipac/README.md

 # Theatre for Ignatius Peter And Charles (TIPAC)

-Welcome to the official website for Theatre for Ignatius Peter And Charles (TIPAC).
+Welcome to the official website for Theatre Initiative For the Pearl of Africa Children (TIPAC).
 This is a Next.js 15+ application built with TypeScript, Tailwind CSS, and various other modern technologies.

 ## Technologies Used